HarshaV05/DS-Competition/README.md

 The dataset and code to load it will be provided on Canvas during the practical when a sizable number of students have completed the previous parts.

 Towards the end of the practical we will release a test set(test_data.json), from the same source, that allows you to verify your efforts.

+# Summary:

+I have used Naive Bayes, SVM and Neural networks(MLP) for this classification task.
+Hyperparameter tunig is applied and best paremeters for each algorithm are chosen using random and grid search techniques.
+I was able to obtain a best accuracy of around 78% with SVM algorithm.